 Dehydration is more likely during pregnancy as your fluid needs are increased.
 Morning sickness can result in a loss of fluid and electrolytes, both of which need to be replaced.
 Maternal overheating is a condition that occurs in some pregnant women.
 Electrolytes can help to rapidly rehydrate the body.

 3. Herbal tea

 While black teas often contain caffeine, herbal teas are a wonderful source of a range of nutrients like calcium, magnesium, and iron.
 The warm water in herbal teas can also be very beneficial for pregnant women.
 Hot water can reduce stress, improve circulation and reduce toxins in the body.
 Try adding a cup of herbal to your nighttime routine to help you and your bump doze off in the evening.

 A homemade smoothie can be a wonderful nutritional beverage to enjoy during pregnancy.
 When possible, try to avoid store-bought smoothies, which tend to be full of unhelpful sugars and preservatives.
 Try some of these superfood ingredients:

 - Blueberries have antioxidant properties

 - Ginger will reduce pregnancy nausea and provide antioxidants

 - Nuts and seeds give you and your little one protein, fiber and omega-3 fatty acids

 Healthy Drinks You Should Not Consume While Pregnant

 Now, let’s take a look at the beverages to avoid while you’re pregnant.
 Some of these drinks are unhealthy for everyone, while some contain specific ingredients that may be harmful to your developing baby.

 1. Unfiltered water

 Whenever possible, avoid the water than comes straight from the tap.
 While supply companies do their best to treat the water supply, there is always the chance that continents and chemicals find their way into the stream coming from your tap.
 Invest in a water filter jug to reduce the risk of consuming any harmful elements while you’re hydrating.

 2. Fresh-pressed juice

-Cold pressed juice in having quite a moment in the health world.
+Cold-pressed juice is having quite a moment in the health world.
 Many claim that juice should always be unpasteurized to keep valuable nutrients intact.
-Cold pressed juice is usually the best way to consume fruits and vegetables in liquid form.
+Cold-pressed juice is usually the best way to consume fruits and vegetables in liquid form.